 Princess Gardens, situated on the central sea front, is an exotic place of palms, wonderful flower beds and lawns.
 This open expanse of gardens is a great favourite, offering wonderful views of the sea and harbour.
-There are two fountains (one is currently being restored) and along the promenade there are some fine sunken gardens.
+There is a fountain which is currently being restored and along the promenade there are some fine sunken gardens.
 The Cenotaph was designed by Sir Reginald Blomfield in memory of those who fell in the World War two.

 The foundation stone for Princess Gardens was laid in May 1890 by Princess Louise.
 The Princess Gardens had been completed first and opened by the Mayoress on 1st June 1894.
 The gardens were designed and laid out by Mr John Batt Dyer in 1893.